uwcartlab/webmapping/Chapter07/readme.md

 To get you started on your group project, we have created a [group repository template](https://github.com/uwcartlab/webmapping-final-project) under the [UWCartLab](https://github.com/uwcartlab) GitHub account.

 To begin, the team facilitator should download the [group repository template](https://github.com/uwcartlab/webmapping-final-project) as a ZIP.
 After unzipping the file, rename the repo in accordance with your group project plans.
-For clarity in this lesson, we recommend renaming the repo "[year]_[projectname]".
-The faciliator should publish the repository to their own GitHub account, just like in Chapter 1.
+For clarity in this lesson, we recommend renaming the repo "[year]_[projectname]". **The faciliator should publish the repository to their own GitHub account, just like in Chapter 1.**

 ### II.
 Adding Collaborators

 Next, the facilitator must give all team members access to the repository, adding each additional team member as a _**collaborator**_.
-To add collaborators, the facilitator should select the "Manage Access" tab in the "Settings" menu and click the "Add a collaborator" option, inputting each team member GitHub username one at a time (Figure 2.1).
+To add collaborators, the facilitator should open GitHub in a web browser and select the "Manage Access" tab in the "Settings" menu and click the "Add a collaborator" option, inputting each team member GitHub username one at a time (Figure 2.1).

 ![figure7.2.1.png](img/figure7.2.1.png)

 ###### Figure 2.1: Adding a collaborator.

-Repeat this process with each of your team members.
-Team members need to accept the invitation in order to clone the repository to their desktop.
-To do so, team members should login to the email associated with their GitHub account to find the invitation to your group repo.
+Repeat this process with each of your team members. **Team members need to accept the invitation in order to clone the repository to their desktop.** To do so, team members should login to the email associated with their GitHub account to find the invitation to your group repo.
 If you cannot find the email, check your spam folder, or search "\[year]_\[projectname]" and the email should show up.
 Click "view invitation" and, when redirected, "accept invitation".

 ### III.
 Cloning the Group Repo to Your Desktop